Do you have an account?

 The general rules for the application of the tariff, its structure and its level are fixed by the CRE for a period of 4 years.
 However, an adjustment of the level is made every year on the 1st of August.
 Within a tariff period, this annual adjustment is likely to modify the tariff coefficients, upward or downward, in a limited way, i.e.: the amounts charged to customers for each type of use.

-The TURPE HV-B is set up to ensure RTE a 4-year forecast authorised revenue trajectory covering all of its expenses over this period.
-TURPE 5 entered into force on 1 August 2017 and will apply until 31July 2021.
+The TURPE HV-B is set up to ensure RTE a forecast authorised revenue trajectory covering all of its expenses over this period.
+TURPE 6 HTB applies from 1 August 2021 for a period of approximately 4 years and will be updated annually on 1 August of each year.

-To learn more, RTE has published the information elements concerning the public transmission system access tariff (TURPE 5 currently in force):
+To learn more, RTE has published the information elements concerning the public transmission system access tariff (TURPE 6 currently in force – examples based on the tariff in force from 1 August 2021 to 31 July 2022):

 The TURPE allows the invoice for the transmission system access contract (CART) to be established for RTE customers.
 For more information: